kubedb/docs/docs/guides/mysql/initialization/index.md

 KubeDB operator has created a new Secret called `mysql-init-script-auth` *(format: {mysql-object-name}-auth)* for storing the password for MySQL superuser.
 This secret contains a `username` key which contains the *username* for MySQL superuser and a `password` key which contains the *password* for MySQL superuser.
 If you want to use an existing secret please specify that when creating the MySQL object using `spec.authSecret.name`.
 While creating this secret manually, make sure the secret contains these two keys containing data `username` and `password` and also make sure of using `root` as value of `username`.

-Now, you can connect to this database from the phpMyAdmin dashboard using the database pod IP and and `mysql` user password.
+Now, you can connect to this database from the phpMyAdmin dashboard using the database pod IP and `mysql` user password.

 ```bash
 $ kubectl get pods mysql-init-script-0 -n demo -o yaml | grep IP